usbank/FAQ-Tips/README.md

 ### Q. Can I transfer money between test accounts?
 A. All of the the test data is static and therefore the balances will not actually update to reflect any changes.
 If your application needs to show money movement, you will need to keep track of the available balances within your code.

+### Q. I am trying to build an application that needs credit card transactions, which user has a lot of credit card transactions?
+A. These following account has several card transactions at a variety of merchants:

+{ "LegalParticipantIdentifier": "913996201744144603",
+"OperatingCompanyIdentifier": "52",
+"ProductCode": "CCD",
+"PrimaryIdentifier": "00000004037670240271147" }

 ### Q. Will I have my own test accounts to use for the hackathon event?
 A. All of the test accounts are available for all participants.
 Because the data is static, no one is able to make any updates to the test values (such as current balance).